WeFacelook/Wefacelook/README.md

 The roadmap for developing the WeFacelook project is as follows:

-1 Q3 2023: Launch of the official WeFacelook website
+1 Q3 2023: Launch of the official WeFacelook website.
-2 Q1 2024: Launch of the beta version of the Facelook Social Blockchain Platform 3 Q2 2024: Launch of the official version of the Facelook Social Blockchain Platform 4 Q3 2023: Launch of the beta version of Weapp
+2 Q1 2024: Launch of the beta version of the Facelook Social Blockchain Platform.
+3 Q2 2024: Launch of the official version of the Facelook Social Blockchain Platform.
+4 Q3 2023: Launch of the beta version of Weapp.
-5 Q4 2023: Launch of the official version of Weapp
+5 Q4 2023: Launch of the official version of Weapp.
-6 Q3 2023: Launch of the beta version of the WeFacelook Token 7 Q3 2024: Launch of the official version of the WeFacelook Token
+6 Q3 2023: Launch of the beta version of the WeFacelook Token.
+7 Q3 2024: Launch of the official version of the WeFacelook Token.

 ## Contributing